 The University accounts for its defined benefit postretirement plan in accordance with ASC 715, "Compensation - Retirement Benefits."
-The University recognizes the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its consolidated statements of financial position in the year in which the change occurs, with an offsetting impact to unrestricted net assets.
+The University recognizes the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its statements of financial position in the year in which the change occurs, with an offsetting impact to net assets without donor restriction.